-National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Fractions: Pupils should be taught to: recognise, find, name and write fractions 1/3, 1/4, 2/4 and 3/4 of a length, shape, set of objects or quantity write simple fractions for example, 1/2 of 6 = 3 and recognise the equivalence of 2/4 and 1/2.
+National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Fractions: Pupils should be taught to: recognise, find, name and write fractions 1/3, 1/4, 2/4 and 3/4 of a length, shape, set of objects or quantity write simple fractions for example, 1/2 of 6 = 3 and recognise the equivalence of 2/4 and 1/2.
 Pupils use fractions as 'fractions of' discrete and continuous quantities by solving problems using shapes, objects and quantities.
 They connect unit fractions to equal sharing and grouping, to numbers when they can be calculated, and to measures, finding fractions of lengths, quantities, sets of objects or shapes.
 They meet 4 3 as the first example of a non-unit fraction.
-Pupils should count in fractions up to 10, starting from any number and using the 2 1 and 4 2 equivalence on the number line (for example, 11/4, 12/4 (or 11/2), 13/4, 2).
+Pupils should count in fractions up to 10, starting from any number and using the 2 1 and 4 2 equivalence on the number line (for example, 11/4, 12/4 (or 1 1/2), 13/4, 2).
 This reinforces the concept of fractions as numbers and that they can add up to more than one.
-FractionsIn Year 2, children will be taught to understand the fractions aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences:understand the concept of a whole being one object or one quantity.explore making and recognising equal and unequal parts using both real-life objects and pictorial representations of a variety of shapes and quantities.develop how to recognise a half and understand that halving is splitting a whole (explored through a variety of contexts) in to two equal parts.use the language denominator and numerator.find a half of a set of objects on a quantities.recognise quarters of shapes, objects and quantities.recognise a third and understand that it is one out of three equal parts.understand the concept of a unit fraction by recognising it as one equal part of a whole.understand the concept of a one non-unit fractions: $\frac{2}{3}$ and $\frac{3}{4}$ explore the equivalence of $\frac{2}{4}$ and $\frac{1}{2}$ use their understanding of quarters to find three quarters of a quantityuse their knowledge of halves, thirds and quarters to count in fractions from any number up to 10
+Fractions In Year 2, children will be taught to understand the fractions aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: understand the concept of a whole being one object or one quantity. explore making and recognising equal and unequal parts using both real-life objects and pictorial representations of a variety of shapes and quantities. develop how to recognise a half and understand that halving is splitting a whole (explored through a variety of contexts) in to two equal parts. use the language denominator and numerator. find a half of a set of objects or a quantity. recognise quarters of shapes, objects and quantities. find a quarter of shapes, objects and quantities. find a third of different quantities using concrete and pictorial representations to support their understand the concept of a unit fraction by recognising it as one equal part of a whole. understand the concept of some non-unit fractions: 2/3 and 3/4 explore the equivalence of 2/4 and 1/2 use their understanding of quarters to find three quarters of a quantity use their knowledge of halves, thirds and quarters to count in fractions from any number up to 10 White Rose, Year 2, Spring, Number - Fractions